 UWRC has a commitment to provide accountability and good stewardship of donor dollars.
-Therefore, the financial statements the financial review/audit review and management letter will be examined by the community investment financial team.
+Therefore, the financial statements the financial review/audit review, management letter, and management representation letter (from management to auditor confirming responsibly) will be examined by the community investment financial team.
 For large state or regional organizations, a written statement that certifies the financial accountability and stability of the Racine County-based program must be included from the organization.
 UWRC's CIC may require additional financial schedules that clarify the organizational accounting for programs pending review of the financial information provided in the program proposal process and year-end reports.

 Financial statement review/audit reviews are reviewed by the community investment financial team.
-For the purpose of this section, "most recent" means within the last 18 months.
+For the purpose of this section, "most recent" means completed within the last 18 months and submitted via eCImpact within 19 months.
 See the Financial Conditions and Accountability section for full details.